Case Sealer

 What tape mil thickness is required?

-For optimal performance, we recommend 2.5 mil to 3.2 mil.
+For optimal performance, we recommend 1.8 mil or higher for side and top taping and 2.4 mil to 3.1 mil for bottom taping.
 If you want to run other mil thicknesses, please allow Pearson engineering to review your application.

 Does case hand matter?